-The therapy is always a surgical therapy.
+The therapy is always a surgical.
 Antibiotics should therefore not be prescribed, or are only useful for short-term relief.
 However, pus formation need not always be present.
 The resulting duct (fistula, porus) usually remains open and "sucks" new hairs into it, so that the disease progresses further and further.

 It does not always have to be a sinus pilonidalis, even though this is the most common condition in the gluteal fold.

 Frequently, however, only the uppermost layer of skin (epidermis) is affected.
-These are often small Fissures (Rhagades) or the development of Psoriasis, neither of which can be treated surgically.
+These are often small tears (rhagades) or the development of psoriasis, neither of which can be treated surgically.